CheAhMeD/MusicStation/README.md

 - 5VDC Relay
 - Cables for external connectors (USB male to female, Ethernet male to female and any 3 pins connector for external LED strips)

-**You can build any system of your choice as long as the minimal hardware requirements are met.
-No need to follow my setup.**
+**As long as you have the bare minimum of hardware (minimal section), you can build whatever system you want.
+You don't have to adhere to my setup.**
-**If any help is needed building the system, please feel free to reach out.***
+**Please get in touch if you need any assistance setting up a system.***

 ## Installation